Private Water Systems

 No, but you may use the phone book listings, or contact the Highland County Health Department, Environmental Health Division for more information.

-What does a water sample cost?
+What does a water sample cost and does that work?

 What do I do if I think my well is not working properly?